barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 may have [undue control over the entire network][95].
 This is an intentional decision and part of Ripple's strategy to partner with existing financial institutions.
 This level of control however is anathema to the rest of the crypto community.

-Based on the above one might think that these projects offer little value.
+Based on the above one might think that digital IOU projects offer little value.
-However this could not be further from the truth.
-Though the economics and [incentives][44] of their public networks may be open for debate, both technologies allow financial organisations with a cross-border foot-print to effectively create a robust payments network in a single sweep.
+This could not be further from the truth.
+Though the economics and [incentives][44] of their public networks may be open for debate, both technologies allow financial organisations with a cross-border foot-print (i.e. the Hawalas of the modern age) to effectively create a robust payments network in a single sweep.

 ### Stablecoins